jcolag/entropy-arbitrage/2023-05-18-survivors.md

  > Captain's log, stardate 43152.4.
 We are cautiously entering the Delta Rana star system three days after receiving a distress call from the Federation colony on its fourth planet.
 The garbled transmission reported the colony under attack from an unidentified spacecraft.
 Our mission is one of rescue and, if necessary, confrontation with a hostile force.

 Somebody took poor notes, here, I suspect.
 As you can probably guess, we don't have a constellation called Rana.
-We *do*, however, use that name---Latin for "the frog"---for [delta Eridani](https://en.wikipedia.org/wiki/Delta_Eridani), about thirty light years from Earth.
+We *do*, however, use that name---Latin for "the frog"---for {% wiki Delta_Eridani|delta Eridani|en %}, about thirty light years from Earth.
 And that seems like an improbable coincidence, unless we have sloppy transcription on the actual star.

 They'll even call the star Rana, which seems to confirm that theory as much as it'd ever confirm anything.